b0494b0494/grpc-sample-minimal/README.md

 5.  **Access the Web Application:** Open your web browser and go to `http://localhost:8080`.
     - The React application will load, and you can interact with the gRPC services through its UI.
-    - Navigate to the **Files** page to test file upload/download functionality.
+    - Navigate to the **Files** page to test file operations:
+      - **Upload**: Select a file and upload it to the chosen storage provider
+      - **List**: View all uploaded files with their metadata (filename, size, namespace)
+      - **Download**: Download files from storage
+      - **Delete**: Remove files from storage and database
     - You can switch between different storage providers:
       - **AWS S3 (Localstack)**: Uses Localstack emulator
       - **Google Cloud Storage (fake-gcs)**: Uses fake-gcs-server emulator
       - **Azure Blob Storage (Azurite)**: Uses Azurite emulator
+    - Files are automatically categorized into namespaces (documents/media/others) based on file type

 6.  **Stop the Application:** To stop and remove the containers, press `Ctrl+C` in the terminal where `docker-compose up` is running (if running in foreground mode).
 For detached mode, or to clean up:
     ```bash